 Unfortunately, the issue won’t go away.
 Promising talent can leave the company for greener pastures.

-Managers and initiatives can foster customers change, and those changes often alter the business/customer relationship.
-Hoping to be acquired or merged into another business isn’t a plan for addressing these sorts of issues.
-It’s one that cedes control of them to others.
+Managers and initiatives at customers change and those changes often alter the relationships.
+Hoping to be acquired or merged into another business isn’t a plan for addressing these sorts of issues, but one that cedes control of them to others.

 You can’t push off succession planning conversations for someday and go about business as usual.
 Because “someday” will arrive at a time that’s never convenient for your schedule.
 We always need to keep in mind that if you aren’t going somewhere, your best people will.

 Leading With Courage® Academy (LWCA) is dedicated to helping the leaders of and advisors to employee- and family-owned organizations be more effective builders of healthier, sustainable, thriving businesses that strive to do what's right for all of their stakeholders.
 Our advisory services are focused on leadership development, self-awareness and succession planning.
 Our assessments, workshops, and…